brianekummer/autohotkey-older/Read Me.md

            ✦ ! f               Slack (AHK)      Status - Focusing - what to do on Windows??
         - VS Code - IF this is the editor I'm going to use ~$^s                VS Code (AHK)    After save AHK file, reload current script
-    - Standardize video keys for youtube and udemy
+    - Standardize video keys for youtube and udemyI
     - Grammarly?
 I coded it before, so should look into if it still works.
 Not sure how much I'd use Grammarly, but if it's EASY, I'd use it more
     - ✦ numpadsub         Windows (AHK)       TEMP - price checks